wp-plugins/readability-buttons/readme.txt

 Tags: widget, sidebar, readability, share, button, javascript, multisite, wpmu Requires at least: 2.8
 Tested up to: 3.5
-Stable tag: 2.0.4
+Stable tag: 2.0.6

-Add readability.com widget on your site.
+Adds readability.com widget on your site.

 == Description ==

-Add readability.com widget on your site.
+Adds readability.com widget on your site.
 A must-have plugin if you're a Readability publisher.
 This plugin also works fine with multisite enabled WordPress (aka.
 WordPress Mu).

+More information please visit my [site](hhttp://sparanoid.com/work/readability/).

 == Installation ==